Hacks, Myths & FAQs

 There are 3 main types of diabetes:

-• Type 1 Diabetes: is an autoimmune condition where the body’s immune system stops the pancreas from producing insulin and this must be replaced by injecting insulin.
-Type 1 Diabetes is a life-long condition, usually diagnosed in childhood.
+Type 1 Diabetes is an autoimmune condition.
+The body’s immune system stops the pancreas from producing insulin.
+This requires life-long insulin replacement through insulin injections or an insulin pump.
+It is usually diagnosed in childhood.

-• Type 2 Diabetes: is where the body produces some insulin but either not enough or it doesn’t work well enough to regulate blood glucose levels.
-Type 2 Diabetes is the most common type and can often be managed by lifestyle changes, including diet, physical activity and weight (insulin injection/medication may also be needed).
+Type 2 Diabetes occurs when the body produces some insulin, but not enough or it doesn’t work well enough to regulate blood glucose levels.

-You can find out more about diabetes, the different types, and where to access support from the Diabetes Australia website.
+You can find out more about diabetes, its types, and where to find support on the Diabetes Australia website.

 Your Personal Healthy Eating Quiz